rxacevedo/rxacevedo-octopress.github.io/source/_posts/2014-02-09-approximating-the-golden-ratio.markdown

           (recur (improve start)))))))
 ```

-Now when we call it, we will see the successive Fibonacci numbers:
+Now when we call it, we will see successive ratios of the Fibonacci numbers:

 ``` clojure
 (approximate-golden-ratio 1/50000)